curvedinf/dir-assistant/README.md

 * Added support for configuring a separate, faster LLM for the CGRAG guidance step.
 * Added support for models that include a `<thinking></thinking>` block in their response.
 * Added an [example script](#examples) for analyzing stock sentiment on reddit.
+* Added an intelligent RAG caching and context optimization system to reduce latency and API costs by reordering and reusing file context based on your usage patterns.
 ## Quickstart
 In this section are recipes to run `dir-assistant` in basic capacity to get you started quickly.
 ### Quickstart Chat with Local Default Model